Oscars 2019: when are the Academy Awards, how can I watch on TV and who's going to win?

 According to The Hollywood Reporter, the show’s producers were scrambling to reunite the cast of the Avengers (including the likes of Robert Downey Jr, Chris Hemsworth, Scarlett Johansson, Mark Ruffalo and Chris Evans) and other big-name celebrities to add some allure to the broadcast and bridge the gap between the various awards and musical segments.

-So far, out of the Avengers cast, only Chris Evans has signed up to present.
-The other celebrities on board at this stage are previous best actress winners Brie Larson and Charlize Theron, Crazy Rich Asians stars Awkwafina and Constance Wu, former Golden Globes hosts Tina Fey and Amy Poehler, as well as Daniel Craig, Whoopi Goldberg, Jennifer Lopez, Maya Rudolph, Amandla Stenberg and Tessa Thompson.
+So far, out of the Avengers cast, Evans, Chadwick Boseman and Samuel L Jackson have signed up to present – alongside DC superhero Jason Momoa and X-Men star James McAvoy.
+The other celebrities on board at this stage are previous best actress winners Brie Larson and Charlize Theron, Game of Thrones’ Emilia Clarke, Crazy Rich Asians stars Awkwafina and Constance Wu, former Golden Globes hosts Tina Fey and Amy Poehler, as well as Daniel Craig, Javier Bardem, Whoopi Goldberg, Jennifer Lopez, Laura Dern, Maya Rudolph, Angela Bassett, Amandla Stenberg, Melissa McCarthy, Sarah Paulson and Tessa Thompson.

 In Oscars tradition, the winners of the acting awards from last year are also returning to present to their opposite numbers.